aidanwllmsn/TENKI-Internship/README.md

 This node.js app takes in a listing from Rakuten and provides options for more optimized keywords to maximie search visibility.
 It uses the [Chat Completions API](https://platform.openai.com/docs/api-reference/chat) to create a simple chat app with streaming.

-## Basic request

-To send your first API request with the [OpenAI Node SDK](https://github.com/openai/openai-node), make sure you have the right [dependencies installed](https://platform.openai.com/docs/quickstart?context=node) and then run the following code:

 ## Setup

 1. If you don’t have Node.js installed, install it from [nodejs.org](https://nodejs.org/en/) (Node.js version >= 16.0.0 required)